-A study was carried out in UK last year.
+A study was carried out in the UK last year.
 While drivers are often led to believe that smaller cars can travel more miles per gallon (mpg), research by Emission Analytics found that they often use up more fuel because they generally have to work harder to accelerate.
 Tests on 500 vehicles, half petrol, half diesel, each driven for three hours on roads in Britain, found that the cars traveled on average 18 percent fewer miles per gallon than stated in manufacturers’ specifications.

-The question now comes, why not the car makers give us the engine with the best power-to-weight ratio only.
+The question now comes, why don’t the car makers give us the engine with the best power-to-weight ratio only?
 Corolla in our market is offered with 3 different engines, 1.3, 1.6 and 1.8.
 It’s because manufacturers offer different trims, configurations & engine options in a single car to cater to a wide variety of customers, some of whom prefer performance, others prefer economy.
 Since taxation of automobiles is based on engine displacement, vehicles with smaller engine displacement get the benefit and are largely preferred especially in developing countries.

 Related: What To Do If Your Car Overheats